-Furthermore, the current cost recovery methodology utilises the largest fixed proportion of participant fees as the basis for determining proportional liability.
-The use of this method of allocating liability between customers and generators reflects the absence of an appropriate market mechanism for allocating costs (as exists for energy and MAS directions) and the initial presumption that "other" services would account for the minority of directions.9 AEMO participant fees no longer include a clear fixed component (and are, according to AEMO, likely to evolve further over time), rendering this component of the formulation essentially redundant.
-The Commission has determined that, in the interests of maintaining good regulatory practice, a Rule is required to update the cost recovery methodology for "other" services as it is no longer appropriate to use the largest fixed proportion of participant fees in the methodology for determining proportional liability.
+The current cost recovery methodology utilises the largest fixed proportion of participant fees as the basis for determining proportional liability.
+The use of this method of allocating liability between customers and generators reflects the absence of an appropriate market mechanism for allocating costs (as exists for energy and MAS directions) and a presumption that "other" services would account for the minority of directions.
+AEMO participant fees no longer include a clear fixed component (and are, according to AEMO, likely to evolve further over time 15), rendering this component of the formulation essentially redundant.
+Maintaining a reference in the Rules to a concept that is inconsistent with accepted current practice or established terminology does not serve to promote good regulatory practice.